webspecs/assets/README.md

-design-assets
+Assets for specs.wpo
 =============

-Visual assets for Web Platform Specs
+Common assets for Web Platform Specs